-At 9:25 AM on March 23, 2020, Governor Charlie Baker issued an Executive Order requiring all businesses and organizations that do not provide COVID-19 Essential Services to close their physical workplaces and facilities until 12:00 noon on April 7, 2020.
+On March 23, 2020, Governor Charlie Baker issued an Executive Order requiring all businesses and organizations that do not provide COVID-19 Essential Services to close their physical workplaces and facilities.
 The Order also prohibits gatherings of more than 10 people within any confined indoor or outdoor space.
+The following week, Governor Baker issued a related Order extending the effect of the Executive Order to May 4, 2020 and updating its list of Essential Services.
 Violations of the terms of the Order shall be punishable by criminal penalties or by a civil fine of up to $300 per violation.

 Temporary Closing of Businesses Not Providing COVID-19 Essential Services

 Within the Order, Governor Baker urges organizations that provide “COVID-19 Essential Services” to continue operations during the current emergency, but to do so with allowance for social distancing protocols that are consistent with guidance provided by the Massachusetts Department of Public Health.
 At Exhibit A to the Executive Order, the list of designated businesses and organizations providing “COVID-19 Essential Services” includes many of those operating in the following industries:

 - Law Enforcement, Public Safety, and First Responders;

 - Food and Agriculture;